Packaging Materials Industry in Hong Kong

 Performance of Hong Kong's Exports of Packaging Materials

-The Chinese mainland is the largest export market of Hong Kong's packaging materials industry, accounting for 59.5% of total exports in 2017.
+Mainland China is the largest export market of Hong Kong's packaging materials industry, accounting for 60.6% of total exports in 2018.
 Demand for packaging materials on the mainland has been mainly driven by local production activities.

 Items under SITC 582, which include plastics plates, sheets, film, foil and strip, are the major packaging materials exports of Hong Kong.
-This category made up 61% of total exports in 2017.
-It is also the major category of packaging materials exported to the Chinese mainland and ASEAN, and it accounted for about 80% of total exports of packaging materials to the mainland and 62% to ASEAN.
-On the other hand, plastic articles for the conveyance or packing of goods (SITC 89319) are the major products exported to other markets, including the US and the EU.
+This category made up 64% of total exports in 2018.
+It is also the major category of packaging materials exported to the mainland and ASEAN, and it accounted for about 80% of total exports of packaging materials to the mainland and 60% to ASEAN.

 Hong Kong's exporters of consumer goods, such as garments, electronics products, toys, shoes, timepieces, jewellery, housewares and giftware, are the major customers of local packaging materials suppliers.
 Bag and container makers usually export their products directly to manufacturers or distributors overseas.
 These products include consumer packs, such as gift boxes, packaging bags, as well as cans and bottles.